reflectoring/reflectoring.github.io/content/blog/2020/2020-06-30-what-is-aws.md

 date: 2020-06-30T06:00:00
 modified: 2020-06-30T06:00:00
 authors: [pratikdas]
-excerpt: "New to AWS?
+description: "New to AWS?
 We've got you covered.
 AWS is a vast ocean of services across a bunch of different domains.
 This article introduces the most commonly used AWS services."
 image: images/stock/0072-aws-1200x628-branded.jpg
 url: what-is-aws
 widgets: ["gyhdoca-ad", "stratospheric-ad"]